Docs

 The @clerk/nextjs import will work with both the App and Pages Router.

 Some behavior may have changed between Clerk's beta and the stable release.
-Please check on your end if behavior stayed the same.
+Check on your end if behavior stayed the same.

 @clerk/nextjs/ssr